Analytic thermal bootstrap meets holography: Black hole background

 At finite volume there is an additional periodicity coming from the sphere geometry $S_R^{d-1}$.
 In this work we focus on correlators at zero-spatial coordinates and thus leave the implication of this condition for future studies.

 \paragraph{Analytic structure and GFF expansion.} In~\cite{Barrat:2025nvu} the authors discuss the analytic structure of finite temperature correlators at infinite volume.
 Here we extend the conclusions to include the case in which the geometry is $S_\beta^1 \times S_R^{d-1}$.
-We focus on the case in which the spectrum consists only of operators of integer dimensions, since it is the configuration in which the analytic bootstrap framework works the best.
-In the following we describe the analytic structure of the correlator in the complex $\tau$-plane and its consequences.
+We focus on the case in which the spectrum consists only of operators of integer dimensions, i.e., we restrict here our analysis to the principal contribution of the correlators, in the sense defined in Section~\ref{subsec:ExactTwoPointFunctionsForIntegerDeltaBB}.
+In the following we describe the associated analytic structure in the complex $\tau$-plane and its consequences.

-As in the infinite volume case, the restriction to integer conformal dimensions implies that only poles are allowed in the $\tau$-plane.
+The restriction to integer conformal dimensions (and no pole in the OPE coefficients) implies that only poles are allowed in the $\tau$-plane.
 Because of the compact space, the poles are replicated not only along the real $\tau$-axis but also along the imaginary $\tau$-axis, together with their Matsubara images.
 This can be seen by noticing that the zero-temperature finite volume two-point function is given by

 which has poles on the imaginary $\tau$-axis corresponding to UV images located at $i \tau = 2 \pi R k$, $k \in \mathbb{Z}$.
 Equivalently, this follows from the observation that